marko-js/markojs.com-legacy/src/blog-posts/drafts/marko-v3.md

 > There is an important tradeoff between the computational power of a language and the ability to determine what a program in that language is doing.

-The Rule of Least Power is has become a guiding [W3C principle](http://www.w3.org/2001/tag/doc/leastPower-2006-02-23.html#discussion):
+The Rule of Least Power has become a guiding [W3C principle](http://www.w3.org/2001/tag/doc/leastPower-2006-02-23.html#discussion):

 > Good Practice: Use the least powerful language suitable for expressing information, constraints or programs on the World Wide Web.